James R. Rice

 rice@esag.harvard. edu

-Please click for full list of Publications (all recent items and many earlier ones can be downloaded as pdf files; some documents developed for teaching, at end of list, can also be downloaded), or full list of Courses Offered (recent ones listed next), or Curriculum Vitae, or schedule for Solid Earth Physics Seminars.
+Please click for full list of Publications (all recent items and many earlier ones can be downloaded as pdf files; some documents developed for teaching, at end of list, can also be downloaded), or full list of Courses Offered (recent and planned ones listed next), or Curriculum Vitae, or schedule for Solid Earth Physics Seminars.

-Recently offered lecture courses (approximately, last five years):
+Recently offered (approximately, last five years):

-Applied Mathematics 105b, Ordinary and partial differential equations.
+Applied Mathematics 105b, Ordinary and partial differential equations

-Earth and Planetary Sciences 263, Earthquake source processes.
+Earth and Planetary Sciences 263, Earthquake source processes

-Engineering Sciences 162, Hydrology and environmental geomechanics.
+Engineering Sciences 162, Hydrology and environmental geomechanics

-Engineering Sciences 240, Solid mechanics.
+Engineering Sciences 240, Solid mechanics

-Engineering Sciences 241, Advanced elasticity.
+Engineering Sciences 241, Advanced elasticity

 Course descriptions at Courses of Instruction, Faculty of Arts and Sciences, Harvard University